JuliaAPlavin/DictArrays.jl/README.md

 julia> @time DictArray(Dictionary(Symbol.(:a, 1:10^5), [fill(1:1, 2*10^4); fill([1.], 2*10^4); fill([:a], 2*10^4); fill(["a"], 2*10^4); fill([false], 2*10^4)]))
   0.228542 seconds (878.81 k allocations: 39.484 MiB, 11.63% gc time, 52.54% compilation time)
 ```

-Common Julia functions such as `map` and `filter` work, and are performant for long and wide tables despite the inherent type-instability:
+At the same time, common Julia functions such as `map` and `filter` work, and are performant for long and wide tables despite the inherent type-instability:
 ```julia
 julia> da = DictArray(a=1:10^6, b=collect(1.0:10^6), c=fill("hello", 10^6));